sadewusi26/sharon-adewusi/README.md

 ## About me

-I joined Twilio in 2025, working on Segment documentation and, more recently, the new Twilio Console docs.
+I joined Twilio in 2025 and have worked primarily on Twilio [Segment](https://www.twilio.com/docs/segment) documentation.
+More recently, I have been focused on the new Twilio Console docs.

-Before Twilio, I worked at YouGov, collaborating with product and engineering teams to document internal market research tools.
+Before Twilio, I worked at YouGov (2022-2024), collaborating with product and engineering teams to document internal market research tools.

 I come from a background in Chemical Engineering with a year in Computer Science (BEng from the University of Birmingham).
 In my spare time, I'm improving my German from B1.